LBiddiscombe/biddiscombe/src/_content/biddiscombe-devlog.md

 ---
-title: biddiscombe.dev Devlog
+title: biddiscombe.dev Part 1 - Catching Up
 description: A devlog to remember things during the development of this site
 coverimg: '/images/biddiscombe.dev-cover.png'
 date: '2023-07-23'
 tags:
   - 'website'
+  - 'devlog'

 published: true
 ---

 Welcome to the devlog for this site!
 Yeah, _this site_, the one thats hosting the devlog.
 Anyway, it's new,  and it's not much more than a shell, we've not missed much, but we'll recap and catch up.

 The plan is to jot down thoughts, ideas and inspirations throughout the development of the site.
 Maybe, and not all at once, but over time.